Shane Duffy: Blackburn Rovers

 On 1 September 2014, Duffy joined Blackburn Rovers, on a three-year deal for an undisclosed fee.
 The initial payment was understood to be in the region of £400,000.

 Duffy made his Blackburn Rovers debut, coming on as a late substitute, in a 3–2 loss against Derby County on 17 September 2014.
 Since making his debut for the club, he quickly became a first team regular for the side, playing in the centre–back position, partnering with Grant Hanley.
 On 4 November 2014, Duffy scored his first goal for Blackburn Rovers, in a 2–2 draw against Millwall.
-However, he lost his first team place as the 2014–15 season progressed and never played for the side again after suffering a knee injury in training.
+However, he lost his first team place as the 2014–15 season progressed and didn't feature again after suffering a knee injury in training.
 Duffy acknowledged by saying: "I know by my own standards I haven't been good enough.
 I've been disappointed with myself and I fully deserved not to be in the team last week.
 But I'm pleased by the way I've reacted and I'm determined to get back in there."
 He went on to finish the season by making twenty–two appearances and scoring once in all competitions.